Projects

 Q: How are project permissions enforced?

-A: Projects use the Mosaic permission system with workspace-based access control.
-The get_permission_query_conditions_for_doctype("MProject") function checks workspace membership, project membership, and privacy settings.
+A: Projects use the Mosic permission system with workspace-based access control.
 Private projects are only visible to members.